 BIAA publishes “Maximizing Rehabilitation Outcomes and Cost Efficiency Following Acquired Brain Injury” as special edition of Brain Injury Source.

 BIAA updates its logo and requires all chartered state affiliates to adopt the revised logo within the next three years.

 BIAA and 13 state affiliates (CA, DE, HI, IA, KS, MI, NY, RI, SC, VA, WA, WI, and WY) launch a new Website using the same design and software to strengthen the nationwide brand.

 BIAA begins its 30th Anniversary celebrations with a special edition of THE Challenge!

 At BIAA’s urging, the U.S. House of Representatives voted to amend the FY12 National Defense Authorization Act to authorize $1 million for the development of treatment guidelines for post-acute brain injury rehabilitation.

 The final year of BIAA’s 3-year Brain Injury Awareness Month campaign focusing on sports and concussions helped ensure passage of youth concussion laws in more than 30 states nationwide.

 The Brain Injury Association of America (BIAA) is the country’s oldest and largest nationwide brain injury advocacy organization.

-Our mission is to advance brain injury prevention, research, treatment and education and to improve the quality of life for all individuals impacted by brain injury.
+Our mission is to advance awareness, research, treatment and education and to improve the quality of life for all individuals impacted by brain injury.
 Through advocacy, we bring help, hope and healing to millions of individuals living with brain injury, their families and the professionals who serve them.